arindam0310018/06-May-2025-DevOps__System-Setup/README.md

 | Reference Link: https://community.chocolatey.org/packages/GoogleChrome |
 | --------- |

-## Scroll down and refer to the comment Section.
-I have updated all below details.
+<span style="color:red">Click on the above Link, Scroll down and refer to the comment Section.
+I have updated all below details there as well.</span>

 ```
 choco install googlechrome -y --ignore-checksums